i05nagai/memorandum/language/english_speaking.md

     * to get money, food, etc. from other people, especially without working for it or doing anything to deserve i
 * leprechaun
     * (in old Irish stories) a magical creature in the shape of a little old man who likes to cause trouble
+* hummingbird
+    * Hummingbirds are birds native to the Americas and constitute the biological family Trochilidae

+## Flower
+* Ranunculus
+    * Members of the genus
+        * buttercups,
+        * spearworts
+        * water crowfoot

 ## Medicine
 * xanax